Sunday, August 29, 2010

-I guess its admirable for Kellogs to want kids to be in shape, but they could probably do that more effectively by making frosted flakes have more viatimans and such, instead of keeping the same okay but not great-and certainly not grrrrrrrrreat-for you nutritional content, and just making the cereal appear to be better for you by drawing the tiger looking more and more like Barry Bonds, and showing the kids in the commercials playing baseball with the help of frosted flakes.
+I guess its admirable for Kellogsg to want kids to be in shape, but they could probably do that more effectively by making Frosted Flakes have more vitamins and such, instead of keeping the same okay but not great-and certainly not grrrrrrrrreat-for you nutritional content, and just making the cereal appear to be better for you by drawing the tiger looking more and more like Barry Bonds, and showing the kids in the commercials playing baseball with the help of frosted flakes.

 According to wiki that song was used in Frosted Flakes commercials in the UK, but I am unable to find any video evidence of this.

 So instead I will just post a video of "Eye of the Tiger" playing over the training montage from Rocky III, which is honestly what I would have ended this entry with anyway, even if I had found footage of a Frosted Flakes ad with the song in it.

 Actually, I should just start ending all of my posts with clips of the training montages from Rocky movies, if only so that I can find them easier when I want to watch them.

 But today we have a new winner of the prestigious "Strictly Commercials' Award for Worst Advertisement By a Company Valued At Over 25 Billions Dollars Award."
 Called the SCAFWABACVAO2BDA for short.

 The coveted whoopie cousin shaped trophy that accompanies this honor goes to...

 Proctor and Gamble

 For the recent Pringles Banner from their company.
 (Pringles is owned by Procter & Gamble, which itself is a subsidiary of the Shineheart Wig Corporation.)
 Here is the ad reprinted below.
 I apologize in advance for giving it this opportunity to molest your eyes.